Jagjit0306/sample-react-chakra-ui/README.md

 # [React Chakra Introduction](https://blog.appseed.us/chakra-ui-react-coding-landing-page/)

-Sample Code for the blog article [React Chakra UI Components - Learn by Coding](https://blog.appseed.us/chakra-ui-react-coding-landing-page/) - Provided by `AppSeed`.
+Sample Code for the blog article [React Chakra UI Components - Learn by Coding](https://blog.appseed.us/chakra-ui-react-coding-landing-page/) - Provided by **[App-Generator](https://app-generator.dev/)**.

 The article explains how to use the Chakra UI library in React.js by building a responsive website.
-The website will be built with Chakra components only, no HTML element will be used.
+The website will be built with Chakra components only, no HTML elements will be used.

 - 👉 [React Chakra Landing Page](https://react-chakra-ui-landing-page.appseed-srv1.com/) - LIVE Demo
-- 👉 [React Apps](https://appseed.us/apps/react) - index provided by `AppSeed`
+- 👉 [React Apps](https://app-generator.dev/product/?search=react) - index provided by `AppSeed`

 <br />